-4. Removal
+5.4.
+Removal

-Considerations for removal of any Planning Board member shall adhere to Chapter 27 of the Village's municipal code, Code of Ethics, as well as any applicable State statutes.
+Considerations for removal of any Planning Board Zoning Board of Appeals member shall adhere to Chapter 27 of the Village's municipal code, Code of Ethics, as well as any applicable State statutes.

 B. Chairperson and Vice Chairperson.